Inspyre-Technologies/EveIRC/README.md

 The only thing that **must** be edited out of these lines is c.plugins.options and you must change the 'foo' to **your** Wolfram|Alpha API key, which you can get from [this website][1]. **You can not use the plugin if this option is not configured properly!**

+***Usage:***

+The bot comes with a comprehensive help system and the Wolfram|Alpha plugin was integrated into this system by default.
+To receive help in a personal message withe the bot (or even in a channel, though not advised) you can use the following command which will output information on how to use the plugin:

+    !help wolfram

+To use the functions of the plugin you simply have to use the trigger !wa followed by the query you wish to send to Wolfram|Alpha for calculation and the bot will return with the results (if available).

+> [04:44:23] <@Namaste> !wa how old is boxxy?
+[04:44:25] <@Eve> age | of Boxxy |  today   = 22 years 2 months 21 days

   [1]: https://developer.wolframalpha.com/portal/apisignup.html